 MS Access comes with the professional edition of MS Office package.
 MS Access has easy-to-use intuitive graphical interface.

 1992 - Access version 1.0 was released.

-1993 - Access 1.1 release to improve compatibility with include the Access Basic programming language.
+1993 - Access 1.1 released to improve compatibility with inclusion the Access Basic programming language.

-The most significant transition was from the Access 97 to the Access 2000
+The most significant transition was from Access 97 to Access 2000

 2007 - Access 2007, a new database format was introduced ACCDB which supports complex data types such as multi valued and attachment fields.

 Users can create tables, queries, forms and reports and connect them together with macros.